-What follows is an index of some of my favorite cyberpunk slang terms, used by fictional characters of the future.
+What follows is an index of some of my favorite cyberpunk slang terms used by fictional characters of the future.
 I propose that we start using these words and phrases now!
-Why not make the prophesies come true??
+Why not make the prophecies come true??

 To trace each word and phrase to its origin, please refer to the book credits section of this guide.
 Each word is given a number corresponding to a book.